Air-Fryer-Char-Siu-Pork

 Serving Suggestions

-• Rice: Scallion Ginger Rice or Coconut Rice
+• Rice: Scallion ginger rice or Coconut Rice

 • Noodles: Serve with stir-fried or broth-based noodles for a smoky richness.